 - Those management decisions are based on business concerns, such as comparing the expected benefit to the cost of a new security measure.

 - Management must set and enforce policies for security preparations and operations — change management, configuration management, vulnerability scanning, threat analysis, plans for business continuity and disaster recovery, and so on.

 - As the security professional, you must communicate security information to management in terms they will understand and appreciate.

 However, there is nothing in the exams about management theory or practice.
 (ISC)2 hopes that people with interest or background in management will become distracted.
-From what I've seen, those discussions of management can be very distracting to many attendees, who can quickly be focused on material not relevant to the exams.
+From what I've seen, those discussions of management can be very distracting to many test-prep course attendees, who can quickly be focused on material not relevant to the exams.